Safe Handling of Hazardous Drugs

 Introduction

-• Is accompanied by prescribing information in the "package insert" that includes a manufacturer's special handling information (MSHI) or
+• Is accompanied by prescribing information in the "package insert" that includes manufacturer's special handling information (MSHI) to protect workers handling the drug, or

-• Is determined to be a carcinogenic hazard, development hazard, reproductive hazard, genotoxic hazard, or other health hazard by exhibiting one or more of the following toxicity criteria in humans, animal models or in vitro systems.
+• Is identified as a carcinogenic hazard, development hazard, reproductive hazard, genotoxic hazard, or other health hazard by exhibiting one or more of the following toxicity criteria in humans, animal models or in vitro systems.

 • Carcinogenicity